HIV and Opportunistic Infections, Coinfections, and Conditions

 If you are visiting a foreign country, avoid eating food and drinking water that could make you sick.
 Before you travel, read this CDC fact sheet on travel abroad for people living with HIV.

+Talk to your health care provider about which vaccines you should receive.
 To learn more, read the AIDSinfo fact sheet on HIV and Immunizations.

 Can OIs be treated?

 Once an OI is successfully treated, a person may continue to use the same medicine or an additional medicine to prevent the OI from reoccurring (coming back).

 The AIDSinfo Drug Database includes information on many of the medicines used to prevent and treat OIs.